4th Division (Imperial Japanese Army): Action in Second Sino-Japanese War and Pacific War

 In March 1942, the reorganization was complete and the 4th Division was then reassigned to the 14th Army, arriving in the Philippines to participate in the Battle of Bataan on 3 April 1942.
 The 4th Division also significantly contributed to Japanese efforts in the Battle of Corregidor on 5 May 1942.
 After the Philippines campaign (1941–1942) ended on 8 May 1942, the division was returned to the home islands to perform security duties.

 It came under the control of the 25th Army in September 1943.
-The 4th Division departed from Moji-ku, Kitakyūshū on 10 October 1943 and performed garrison duties on Sumatra from early November 1943.
+The 4th Division departed from Moji-ku, Kitakyūshū on 10 October 1943 and performed garrison duties on Padang, Sumatra from early November 1943 to counter potential attacks from the west and to serve as a reserve force for northern Sumatra.
+Whilst garrisoned in padang, they were also tasked on training local militias under the occupation of West Sumatra known as the Giyuugun (義勇軍, Giyūgun).
 Parts of the 4th Division were on Chicago Maru transport when it was sunk 15 October 1943, and therefore were temporarily diverted to Kaohsiung, Taiwan.
 Assigned to the 15th Army on 14 January 1945, its final headquarters was in Lampang, Thailand.

 The 4th Division started disbanding in June 1946.
 The soldiers were repatriated from Bangkok back to the Japanese ports of Uraga and Kagoshima.
 The last sub-unit, a field hospital, departed Bangkok 4 June 1946 and arrived at Kagoshima 25 June 1946.
 By 27 June 1946 the dissolution of the 4th Division was complete.